mortonsguide/axis-model-suite/README.md

 - **papers/** — PDFs of the four main works:
   - [*The Axis Model*](The_Axis_Model.pdf) — lays out the foundational postulates of the scalar–vector framework and shows how geometric tri-vector composites reproduce charge, mass, and spin without extra dimensions or hidden particles.
   - [*A Geometric Origin for the Standard Model Fermion Sector*](A_Geometric_Origin_for_the_Standard_Model_Fermion_Sector.pdf) — derives the full fermion spectrum and CKM/PMNS mixing matrices from just six geometric parameters, achieving sub-percent precision across most observables.
-  - [*Quantum Completion of the Axis Model*](Axis_Model_Quantum_Completion.pdf) — demonstrates that the theory is a consistent EFT: BRST-invariant, anomaly-free, renormalization-stable up to ΛΦ ≈ 10⁵ GeV, and compatible with precision (g-2) and compositeness bounds.
+  - [*Quantum Completion of the Axis Model*](Axis_Model_Quantum_Completion.pdf) — demonstrates that the theory is a consistent EFT: BRST-invariant, anomaly-free, renormalization-stable up to Λ_Φ ≈ 10⁵ GeV, and compatible with precision (g-2) and compositeness bounds.
   - [*Quantum Gravitational Extension of the Axis Model*](Quantum_Gravitational_Extension_of_the_Axis_Model.pdf) — derives the Einstein–Hilbert term from one-loop dynamics, reinterprets black hole interiors as scalar-incoherent domains, and predicts falsifiable deviations from GR such as environment-dependent G(Φ) and gravitational wave attenuation.
   - [*Quantum Consistency and Renormalization of the Axis Model Effective Field Theory*](Quantum_Consistency_and_Renormalization_of_the_Axis_Model_Effective_Field_Theory.pdf) — constructs a pre-geometric SU(2) ultraviolet parent for the Axis U(1)_Z, applies single-threshold matching at mu = Lambda_q, and runs the complete two-loop RGEs across the threshold.
+  - [*Quantifying Emergent Gravity in the Axis Model*](Quantifying_Emergent_Gravity_in_the_Axis_Model.pdf) —   quantifies the local Einstein–Hilbert coefficient in scalar-coherent domains via a one-loop master identity,  defines the observable map (s ≡ G_eff /G_0) in the coherent EFT window, and lays out falsifiable weak-field predictions (lensing, time delays, GW amplitudes) with a reproducible notebook.

 - **notebooks/** — Interactive notebooks reproducing the analyses from the first three papers.
 Each folder contains the corresponding Colab notebooks; open any `.ipynb` file and click the **“Open in Colab”** badge at the top to launch it live.